kierandidi/kdidi_webpage/tools/_posts/2022-09-17-mac-setup copy.md

 ### Remote SSH - no pain with vi anymore

 If you are like me and not a frenetic vi user, chances may be that doing coding on a remote machine without a GUI or anything can be quite a pain sometimes.
-It is also jsut cumbersome to write `ssh <username>@<hostname>` 100 times a day followed by typing your password.
+It is also just cumbersome to write `ssh <username>@<hostname>` 100 times a day followed by typing your password.

 That is why there is an extension for VS Code called [Remote SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) that lets you work on remote machines while staying in your familiar IDE environment.
-Here I will shortly show how to use it
+Here I will shortly show how to use it.

 #### Step 1: Set up the ssh config file